mojaved/be-ts-node-practise/README.md

 A practise backend API based application using Nodejs and typescript concepts.
 * No external framework used like express etc.
-* No external npm packages used.
+* No external libraries used.
-* Usage of ESlint

 ### Installing